paraskuk/Rust-Fibonacci-REST-Kubernetes-Prometheus-Grafana/README.md

 ## Implementations
 > [!Note]
-> The Fibonacci sequence is a series of numbers in which each number is the sum of the two preceding ones, usually starting with 0 and 1.
+The Fibonacci sequence is a series of numbers in which each number is the sum of the two preceding ones, usually starting with 0 and 1.
-> The sequence starts: 0, 1, 1, 2, 3, 5, 8, 13, 21, 34, ...
+The sequence starts: 0, 1, 1, 2, 3, 5, 8, 13, 21, 34, ...
-> The Fibonacci sequence is defined by the recurrence relation: F(n) = F(n-1) + F(n-2) with base cases F(0) = 0 and F(1) = 1.
+The Fibonacci sequence is defined by the recurrence relation: F(n) = F(n-1) + F(n-2) with base cases F(0) = 0 and F(1) = 1.
-> The Fibonacci sequence grows exponentially, so the recursive implementation is not efficient for large values of n.
+The Fibonacci sequence grows exponentially, so the recursive implementation is not efficient for large values of n.
-> The iterative and dynamic programming implementations are more efficient for large values of n.
+The iterative and dynamic programming implementations are more efficient for large values of n.
-> The memoized recursive implementation is more efficient than the simple recursive implementation because it avoids redundant calculations.
+The memoized recursive implementation is more efficient than the simple recursive implementation because it avoids redundant calculations.
-> The pattern matching implementation is similar to the simple recursive implementation but uses pattern matching instead of if-else statements.
+The pattern matching implementation is similar to the simple recursive implementation but uses pattern matching instead of if-else statements.
-> The dynamic programming implementation uses an array to store the Fibonacci numbers and avoids redundant calculations.
+The dynamic programming implementation uses an array to store the Fibonacci numbers and avoids redundant calculations.
+The following implementations are provided:

 - `fibonacci`: A simple recursive implementation.
 - `fibonacci_match`: A recursive implementation using pattern matching.
 - `fibonacci_dp`: An implementation using dynamic programming.